Back to Wayne Faust Home Page

 "I'm not sure what year it is, Your Powerfulness," answered Merlin.
 "With all the changes, I've lost track."

-“Never mind then.
-On this day, in the Year of Our Lord whatever, I resolve to start a Great Crusade to find Them!
-And when I do find Them at last, I will slay Them, every last one of Them.
-And I will scatter their pitiful remains to the four winds so that they can never change anything again!”
+"Never mind then.
+On this day, in the Year of Our Lord Whatever, I resolve to start a Great Crusade to find Them!
+And when I do find Them at last, I will slay Them, every last one.
+And I will scatter their pitiful remains to the four winds so that they can never change anything again!"

 And with that, Arthur raced off the bluff and into the fortress of Camelot to prepare for battle as he had done so many times before.

 But there was no more time to dwell on these great matters.
-For Merlin sensed something coming on fast, something very big moving in from the west like a winter gale.
-He knew instinctively that Arthur’s reign as King of the Welsh would be very short-lived indeed.
+Merlin sensed that things were indeed accelerating.
+Something was coming on fast, something very big.
+It was moving in from far to the west, changing the pressure in the air like a winter gale.
+But it was much too black, much too jumbled with mysterious, churning images to be a natural occurrence.
+Merlin knew instinctively that this was like no other storm before it and that Arthur's reign as King of the Welsh would be very short-lived indeed.
 In the next few minutes, a monumental change would come to Camelot that would dwarf everything that had come before.

 An ominous rumbling could now be heard far out over the water, from way beyond Wales, from way beyond even Ireland.
-A wall of darkness was moving in quickly, changing everything in its path.
-Like a tidal wave it came, engulfing the whole world.
+Like a tidal wave the change came on, engulfing the whole world.
 In seconds, it had engulfed Camelot.
 Again.

 To Merlin, it had simply felt like a blink.
 One second he had been standing on the cliff over the water and the next second he was somewhere very different.
 Or rather, somewhere very different had come to him.
-The rocky, moss-covered ground beneath his feet had given way to some sort of smooth, hard, black surface.
-The ocean had disappeared, replaced with a jumble of streets and buildings.
-The sound of the wind had been replaced with a clamor and clanging that was louder than anything Merlin had ever heard, even in the midst of the fiercest battles.
+The rocky, moss-covered ground beneath his feet had given way to some sort of smooth, hard surface.
+It was like nothing Merlin had ever seen or felt before.
+The ocean had disappeared, only to be replaced with a jumble of buildings, infinitely taller than any structure in London Towne.
+The sound of the wind had been replaced with a dissonant clamor that was louder than the battle of armies.

-Improbably, Merlin now found himself standing in the middle of a huge city.
-It was not a medieval city surrounded by stone walls, but a city of concrete and iron.
-Strange-looking four-wheeled carriages were parked everywhere along an endless maze of streets.
+Merlin was standing in the middle of a huge city.
+It was not a medieval city surrounded by walls, but a place of endless stone, glass, and steel, with carriages moving down the road on their own power, not a horse in sight.
 There were a few trees, but they were not like the green trees of England.
-These trees mostly looked tired from trying to live in the noxious air.
+These trees mostly looked tired from trying to live in air that smelled like the air behind Camelot when Galahad was tanning hides.

-Merlin looked to the east where Arthur’s fortress had just been.
-It too had changed.
-Instead of a castle with canvas towers, it was now a very tall, dilapidated building with endless rows of windows, many of them broken or cracked.
-On the front of its worn brick façade were the words,
+Merlin looked to the east where Arthur's Camelot fortress had just been standing.
+It was still there of course, like it always was wherever Arthur went.
+Only this time it too had changed, a change more radical than any of the others before.
+Instead of a castle with flapping canvas towers, it was now a very tall, dilapidated building with endless rows of windows, many of them broken or cracked.
+On the front of its worn stone facade were these words:

 Arthur swayed in the middle of all this chaos, mouth opening and closing like a cod on the beach.
-His frightened eyes found Merlin’s and the Wizard was reminded of the small boy who had once pulled a sword out of a stone.
+His frightened eyes found Merlin and the wizard was reminded of the small boy who had once pulled a sword out of a stone.
 Merlin was no longer amused, but took pity on his King.
-He walked forward and put his hand on Arthur’s shoulder.
+He walked forward and put his hand upon Arthur's shoulder.

 "You've been given a new Quest," said Merlin.